alnibo/milestone-project-2-bicycles/README.md

 The crashes could be displayed on a map in order to demonstrate which areas are most prone for bicycle collision.

+The data could be compared to a dataset from a different region.

 ## Technologies Used

 1. HTML